 Forest disappearing a chunk at a time

 Illegal logging is another driver of deforestation.
-Loggers move from one area to another, leaving behind a degraded forest and in some cases small woodlots and barren land.
-Among the areas most affected by illegal logging of miombo forests is Ulyankhulu rainforest in Urambo District.
+Loggers move from area to another, leaving behind a defraded forest and in some cases small woodlots and baren land.
+Among the areas, most affected by illegal logging of miombo forests is Ulyankhulu rainforest in Urambo district.

-Besides, TANAPA has modern weapons to deal with illegal loggers who are often partners of poachers and they can conduct effective patrols.
-They also have an adequate budget to meet the needs for natural resource management, which the district council lacked.
+Besides, taNaPa has modern weapons to deal with illegal loggers who are often bedmates of poachers and they can conduct effective patrols. they also have an adequate budget to meet the needs for natural resource management, which the district council lacked.

 Miombo forests and rainfall variability

 The Ulyankhulu rainforest is the catchment where rainwater collects and flows through several streams, then enters the Igombe river, Lake Nyamagono, Maragalasi river and finally into tanganyika Lake in Kigoma region.